Lunchables

-Lunchables is a brand of food and snacks manufactured by Kraft Heinz in Chicago, Illinois and marketed under the Oscar Mayer brand.
+Lunchables is an American brand of food and snacks manufactured by Kraft Heinz in Chicago, Illinois, and marketed under the Oscar Mayer brand.
 They were initially introduced in Seattle in 1988 before being released nationally in 1989.
-Many Lunchables products are produced in a Garland, Texas facility, and are then distributed across the United States.
+Many Lunchables products are produced in a Garland, Texas, facility, and are then distributed across the United States.

-In the United Kingdom and Ireland, the product is sold as "Dairylea Lunchables" under the Dairylea brand, originally by Kraft Foods Inc., and currently by its successor Mondelez.
+In the United Kingdom and Ireland, Lunchables were originally marketed by Kraft Foods Inc. and its successor Mondelez as "Dairylea Lunchables".
+In 2023, Mondelez renamed the line "Dairylea Lunchers".

 History

-Tom Bailey created the concept and product known as Lunchables.
-Lunchables was designed in 1985 by Bob Drane, Tom Bailey, Jeff James, and Deborah Giarusso as a way for Oscar Mayer to sell more bologna and other lunch meat.
-After organizing focus groups of American mothers Drane discovered that their primary concern was time.
-Working mothers especially were pressed by the time constraints of fixing breakfast for their families as well as packing a lunch for their children to eat at school.
+Lunchables was designed in 1985 by Craig Mims as a way for Oscar Mayer to sell more bologna and other lunch meat.
+After organizing focus groups of American mothers, Drane discovered that their primary concern was time.
+Working mothers, especially, were pressed by the time constraints of fixing breakfast for their families as well as packing lunch for their children to eat at school.
 This gave Drane the idea of creating a convenient prepackaged lunch featuring Oscar Mayer's trademark lunch meats.
 Crackers were substituted for bread because they would last longer in grocery coolers.
 The cheese was provided by Kraft when Oscar Mayer merged with Kraft in 1988.
 The design of the package was based on the look of an American TV dinner.

 The term 'Lunchables' emerged from a list of possible names for the prepackaged meal that included, among others: On-Trays, Crackerwiches, Mini Meals, Lunch Kits, Snackables, Square Meals, Walk Meals, Go-Packs, and Fun Mealz.